camilapulido/Neuron-Energy-Consumption/README.md

 <img src="./Images/sigmoidFit_Traces.png" alt="Selected Sigmoid Fit" style="width: 350px;"/>

-A correlation analysis of the two extracted parameters showed that in general smaller t½ were associated with higher values of a (Fig. 4e) and vice versa.
-Some cells showed tighter clustering of rate and t½ parameters than others:
+A correlation analysis of the two extracted parameters showed that in general smaller t½ were associated with higher alpha values and vice-versa.
+Some cells showed tighter clustering of rate and t½ parameters than others (Each dot represent a bouton, same population color represent boutons coming from the same neuron):

 <img src="./Images/Figure Rate Vs thalf.png" alt="Rate Vs thalf" style="width: 350px;"/>